 - Who will be hosting your site?
 If it’s discourse.org (whom I highly recommend), have you asked whether they will do your migration at a rate I cannot compete with?

-- NOTE: If you do not have time to read this document and answer the above questions then I will expect to spend several extra hours to get this job done and will adjust your estimate accordingly (think brown M&Ms).
+- NOTE: I apologize that this list is so long, but I promise that I really need to know these things–and need to know that you have considered them–in order to give you an accurate estimate and to minimize the likelihood that there will be some unpleasant surprise.
+If you do not have time to read this document and answer the above questions then I will expect to spend several extra hours to get this job done and will adjust your estimate accordingly (think brown M&Ms).

 How does it work?